Founding Director and President of the Fund II Foundation

 In 2019, Smith stunned the graduating class of Morehouse College with the news that he would pay off the entire class’s student loan debt, along with student debt acquired by their parents on behalf of the graduates.
 In his commencement address, Smith challenged the recent graduates, along with other alumni and benefactors, to help future classes in a similar way.

-Continuing this legacy, Smith called his recent action with the Student Freedom Initiative a means “to redress historic economic and social inequities and to offer a sustainable, scalable platform to invest in the education of future Black leaders.”
-His donation of $50 million will decrease the at times crippling debt load of students graduating from historically Black colleges and universities.
+Continuing this legacy, Smith called his recent action with the HBCU-focused Student Freedom Initiative a means “to redress historic economic and social inequities and to offer a sustainable, scalable platform to invest in the education of future Black leaders.”
+His donation of $50 million, which matched a $50 million contribution from Fund II Foundation, will decrease the at times crippling debt load of students graduating from historically Black colleges and universities.

 His history as an advocate and champion of African American education and his efforts to challenge and change corporate culture contributed to his being named one of the TIME100 most influential people in 2020.